fedpet/Experiment-2019-Smartcam/README.md

 - Clean the mess
   - ZigZagMove2 should be fixed in newer versions of Alchemist, if not then make a pr
   - Same for LevyWalk
-  - InitHeading should be removed, the initial heading should become a constructor parameter of Node
+  - InitHeading should be removed, the initial heading should become a constructor parameter of CircleNode
   - AbstractConfigurableMoveNodeWithAccurateEuclideanDestination will then become useless and already included in Alchemist
   - Make pr to Alchemist with the fixed version of ZigZagRandomTarget2, RandomTarget, and ChangeTargetOnCollision.
 Make tests, remove them from here
   - CameraTargetAssignmentProblem (aka LinPro) handles the "fair" variant with.... commented code...